Current Courses

 ME 231 – Statics Lecturer Fall Semesters 2022–2024 – GTU

-The main purpose of this course is to provide the student with a clear and thorough presentation of the theory and application of engineering mechanics.
+The main purpose of this course is to provide students with a clear and thorough presentation of the theory and application of engineering mechanics.

 #Undergraduate#Theoretical